wsick/grunt-fayde-unify/README.md

     - basePath - path to resolve resulting typings (default: './')
     - unifyPath - path to resolve current project `unify.json` (default: './unify.json')
     - includeSelf - if true, will include typings from current library (default: true)
+    - includeDevSelf - if true, will include devTypings from current library (default: true)

 If a bower library has a unify.json file with `typings` defined, `unify.typings()` will extract these typings and return a path relative to `basePath`.